jamdaniels/portfolio-2025/To-Do.md

 ## Important

-- [ ] add more detailed about me section
+- [ ] improve education section
-- [ ] add education section
+- [ ] improve about me section
-- [ ] add email icon to sociallinks
+- [ ] add a gif/mov showing some pictures of HF education and other stuff in about page next to the text

 ## Optional